Norfolk, Virginia: Parks and recreation

-Town Point Park in downtown plays host to a wide variety of annual events from early spring through late fall.

 Norfolk has a variety of parks and open spaces in its city parks system.
 The city maintains three beaches on its north shore in the Ocean View area.
 Five additional parks contain picnic facilities and playgrounds for children.
 The city also has some community pools open to city residents.
+Town Point Park in downtown plays host to a wide variety of annual events from early spring through late fall.

 The Norfolk Botanical Garden, opened in 1939, is a 155 acre botanical garden and arboretum located near the Norfolk International Airport.
 It is open year-round.

-The Virginia Zoological Park, opened in 1900, is a 65 acre zoo with hundreds of animals on display, including the critically endangered Siberian tiger and threatened white rhino.
+The Virginia Zoo, opened in 1900, is a 65 acre zoo with hundreds of animals on display, including the critically endangered Siberian tiger and threatened white rhino.

 Sports

 Norfolk serves as home to the two highest level professional franchises in the state of Virginia — the Norfolk Tides play baseball in the International League, and the Norfolk Admirals play ice hockey in the ECHL.

 Norfolk has two universities with Division I sports teams — the Old Dominion Monarchs and the Norfolk State University Spartans — which provide many sports including football, basketball, and baseball.

 From 1970 to 1976, Norfolk served as the home court (along with Hampton, Richmond, and Roanoke) for the Virginia Squires regional professional basketball franchise of the now-defunct American Basketball Association (ABA).
 From 1970 to 1971, the Squires played their Norfolk home games at the Old Dominion University Fieldhouse.
 In November 1971, the Squires played their Norfolk home games at the new Norfolk Scope arena, until the team and the ABA league folded in May 1976.

 In 1971, Norfolk built an entertainment and sports complex, featuring Chrysler Hall and the 13,800-seat Norfolk Scope indoor arena, located in the northern section of downtown.
 Norfolk Scope has served as a venue for major events including the American Basketball Association All-Star Game in 1974, and the first and second NCAA Women's Division I Basketball Championships (also known as the Women's Final Four) in 1982 and 1983.

 Norfolk is also home to the Norfolk Blues Rugby Football Club.
+Their home playing fields are Lafayette Park in Norfolk and the Virginia Beach Sportsplex in Virginia Beach.

+Virginia Beach City FC is an American professional soccer club based in Norfolk playing in the National Premier Soccer League (NPSL) in the Mid-Atlantic Conference of the Northeast Region.
+Home matches are played at Powhatan Field.

 National Wrestling Alliance, Jim Crockett Promotions, World Championship Wrestling, and World Wrestling Entertainment have all presented wrestling shows at Norfolk Arena and the Scope from the 1960s to today, with many of these being Pay Per View events.
 Six-time World Heavyweight Wrestling Champion Lou Thesz lived in Norfolk and opened a wrestling school, Virginia Wrestling Academy, downtown in 1988.